Department of East Asian Languages and Civilizations

 1050 E 59th St

 Chicago, IL 60637

 Professor Long's research and teaching interests include modern Japanese literature, regional and subnational literatures, publishing history, environmental history and criticism, media theory, and digital humanities.
 His first book, On Uneven Ground: Miyazawa Kenji and the Making of Place in Modern Japan (2011), examines the ways in which artistic and literary activity intersected with ideas about place and locality in Japan’s prewar period.
-He is currently working on a project that considers postal technologies of late-19th- and early-20th-century Japan as forms of “new media.”
+He is currently working on a project that considers postal technologies of late 19th and early 20th century Japan as forms of “new media.”
 He is focusing on the ways these technologies impacted practices of writing—literary or otherwise—and how they may or may not have altered established patterns and ideas of social association and communication.
-For more information, visit his page at the Department of East Asian Languages and Civilizations.
+For more information, visit his page at the University of Chicago's Department of East Asian Languages and Civilizations.